heptarch/heptarch.github.io/drafts/cone.md

 	</div>
 	</figure>

-The title of this piece is a pun meaning both "cone fugue" and "mortise and tenon joint", a basic means of joining pieces of wood.
+The title of this piece is a pun meaning both "cone fugue" and "mortise and tenon joint", a basic method of woodworking.
 Visually, these two meanings correspond to the central "cones" and various semicircles distributed across the canvas, and the blocky, elongated figures—joined like pieces of wood—in the background.

 ## XIV. <a href="#toc">Koan</a><a id="sec-14" name="sec-14"></a>